 26.4 The successor Agent shall succeed to the rights and obligations of the former Agent under this Agreement, and the former Agent shall, at the time of the assumption of office by the successor Agent, be exempted from all of its obligations as the Agent; provided, however, that the provisions of this Agreement relevant to any actions (including omissions) conducted by the former Agent during the period it was in office shall remain in full force and effect.

+[26.5 If any of the following events occurs, notwithstanding the provisions of the preceding four paragraphs, the Agent may resign its position as the Agent upon agreement with the Majority Lenders.
+If the Agent resigns its position as the Agent pursuant to this paragraph, the resigning Agent shall promptly notify the Borrower of such resignation, and the Borrower shall not object to such resignation.
+Even if the Agent resigns its position as the Agent pursuant to this paragraph, the Borrower shall not be released from its obligations to pay the Agent Fee that has already accrued:

+(i) If a petition (including similar petition filed outside Japan) of commencement of bankruptcy procedures (hasantetsuzuki-kaishi), commencement of rehabilitation procedures (saiseitetsuzuki-kaishi), commencement of reorganization procedures (koseitetsuzuki-kaishi), commencement of special liquidation (tokubetuseisan-kaishi), or commencement of any other similar legal procedures has been filed against the Borrower; or

+(ii) If the Borrower fails to pay the Agent Fee, and if, although the Agent requests the Borrower to pay the Agent Fee by setting a reasonable period of time, the Borrower fails to pay the Agent Fee within such period.

-27. Clarification of the Intention of the Majority Lender(s)
+27. Clarification of the Intention of the Lenders

-27.1 The clarification of the intention of the Majority Lender(s) shall follow the procedures described below:
+27.1 The clarification of the intention of the Majority Lenders or All Lenders shall follow the procedures described below.

-(i) If a Lender deems that any event which requires the instructions of the Majority Lender(s) in this Agreement has occurred, such Lender may give notice to the Agent to request the clarification of the intention of the Majority Lender(s).
+(i) If a Lender deems that any event which requires the instructions of the Majority Lenders or All Lenders in this Agreement has occurred, such Lender may give notice to the Agent to request the clarification of the intention of the Majority Lenders or All Lenders.

-(ii) The Agent shall, upon receipt of a notice described in the preceding item, immediately give to All Lenders notice to seek the clarification of the intention of the Majority Lender(s).
+(ii) The Agent shall, upon receipt of a notice described in the preceding item, immediately give to All Lenders notice to seek the clarification of the intention of the Majority Lenders or All Lenders.

-(iii) Each Lender shall, upon receipt of the notice described in the preceding item, make its decision on the relevant event and inform the Agent of such decision within [ ] Business Days after the receipt.
+(iii) Each Lender shall, upon receipt of the notice described in the preceding item, make its decision on the relevant event and inform the Agent of such decision within a reasonable period of time as designated by the Agent (in principle, within [ ] Business Days after the date of the receipt of the notice in the preceding item).

-(iv) If a decision of the Majority Lender(s) is made pursuant to the preceding three items, the Agent shall immediately notify the Borrower and All Lenders of such decision as the instruction by the Majority Lender(s).
+(iv) If a decision of the Majority Lenders or All Lenders is made pursuant to the preceding three items, the Agent shall immediately notify the Borrower and All Lenders of such decision as the instruction by the Majority Lenders or All Lenders.

-27.2 If the Agent deems that any event which requires the clarification of the intention of the Majority Lender(s) occurs, other than in the case of Clause 27.1, the Agent may give to All Lenders notice to seek such clarification.
-In such case, procedures to be taken after giving the notice shall follow the provisions of Items (ii) through (iv) of Clause 27.1.
+27.2 If the Agent deems that any event which requires the clarification of the intention of the Majority Lenders or All Lenders occurs, other than in the case of Clause 27.1, the Agent may give to All Lenders notice to seek such clarification.
+In such case, procedures to be taken after giving the notice shall follow the provisions of Items (iii) and (iv) of Clause 27.1.

 28. Amendment to this Agreement